 Home insurance for new builds

-The lure of lower heating bills and immaculate kitchens make new builds attractive to many buyers, but you need to make sure you have a level of insurance that properly protects your asset.
+The lure of lower heating bills and immaculate kitchens make new builds attractive to many buyers, but you need to make sure you have insurance that properly protects your home.

 A new build might well come with a warranty, but that will only cover you for issues specifically relating to the building work carried out by a developer.
 That means it’s still a good idea to take out buildings insurance that covers you beyond that, including for flood, fire or subsidence.
 In fact – your mortgage provider may insist on it.